List of Marian apparitions

-Marian apparitions are reported supernatural appearances by Mary, the mother of Jesus.
+Marian apparitions are reported supernatural appearances by Mary, The Mother of God.
 Below is a list of alleged events concerning notable Marian apparitions, which have either been approved by a major Christian church, or which retain a significant following despite the absence of official approval or despite an official determination of inauthenticity.
 While a number of Marian apparitions are approved or received positive judgments, many receive no-decision or negative judgments from the church.

 Catholic Church

 According to norms of the Catholic Church which have been in effect since the Council of Trent in the 16th century, the initial responsibility of evaluating the merits of any purported apparition falls to the bishop of the area in which the events allegedly occurred.
 If, after an investigation, the bishop determines that the apparition constitutes an authentic supernatural appearance of the Blessed Virgin Mary, then the apparition is considered approved for the entire Catholic Church, unless his successor or the Holy See were to contradict his decision.

-On May 18, 2024, the Dicastery for the Doctrine of the Faith's Prefect, Víctor Manuel Fernández, published a 2024 religious text signed by Pope Francis which replaced the 1978 Normae Congregationis rulings.
+On May 18, 2024, the Dicastery for the Doctrine of the Faith's Prefect, Víctor Manuel Fernández, published a 2024 religious text signed by Pope Francis which replaced the 1978 Norms regarding the manner of proceeding in the discernment of presumed apparitions or revelations rulings.
 It sets new norms and guidelines for Catholic bishops in discerning claims of private revelation such as Marian apparitions.
 Fernández enumerated six possible conclusions for alleged supernatural phenomena discernment.
 "Nihil obstat" substitutes Declaration of supernatural authenticity.
 A Bishop's canonical investigation and decision requires prior submission to the Dicastery before publication.